Metatab/metapack-wp/README.rst

 ===========

-Wordpress extension for the Metapack data maangement system
+Wordpress extension for the Metapack data management system. http://metatab.org

 Description
 ===========

-A longer description of your project goes here...
+This extension provides Metapack commands for:

 Development
 ==========